adaltas/node-nikita-arch/README.md

 ip a
 ```

-Copy the file 'conf/base.yaml' to 'conf/user.yaml' and modify the connection information, such as "hostname" and "password", and the user information.
-By default, a "nikita" user is created as sudoer with the "secret" password.

 ## Step 2: bootstrap

 The bootstrap process can be executed either from the bootable system or from a remote location through SSH.
 From your host machine